NordicESMhub/GEO4962/_episodes/08-simulations.md

 Each of the 4 experiments is given an explicit name:

 1.  **EXPNAME = CO2**
-              Doubling of CO2 (change CO2 value to 800 ppm > change the name list)
+              Quadrupling of CO2 (change CO2 value to 1467 ppm > change the name list)
 2.  **EXPNAME = rockies**
               Lowering of Rocky Mountains (set surface Geopotential to 0 from 30N to 50N and 235E to 260E >
 3.  **EXPNAME = sea_ice**